Spring Oregon Beach Cleanup - FAQ

-Dogs are, for the most part, allowed on all Oregon beaches.
+Dogs are, for the most part, allowed on Oregon beaches.
 During SOLVE beach cleanups, however we ask that dogs are kept on a leash for the comfort and safety of our other volunteers.
 The spring cleanup also falls during Western Snowy Plover nesting season.
-In many areas, the beach is partially roped off to protect these important birds, and in some area, dogs are not allowed.
-Dogs should be kept away from these areas.
-Please follow to link to find out more.
+In many areas, the beach is partially roped off to protect these important birds, and in some areas, dogs are not allowed.
+Please follow to link to see restricted locations and to find out more.

 SOLVE events can count towards community service.
 If a community service credit form is needed one is available to print here.
 Please note, all community service forms must be filled out the day of the event by the Beach Captain.
 SOLVE Staff not present at the event will not be able to confirm any community service after the event.
 Please check with the organization requiring the community service to see if they need you to bring any additional forms to be signed on the day of the event.

 Under most circumstances, all SOLVE events happen rain or shine.
 In very rare cases where safety is a concern, SOLVE events may be cancelled or postponed.
 If this happens information will be posted on our website and social media.
 All pre-registered volunteers will also recieve an email and many will recieve phone calls informing them of the cancellation.